Open fires and smoke

-Smoke from burning causes air pollution which harms the health of our citizens.
-We have in place a series of measures around open fires and smoke, to minimise your exposure to air pollution.
-However, we all need to play our part: whilst some types of burning may be legal, they still cause pollution and put heavy particles into the air which damage our health.
+We have in place a series of measures around open fires and smoke to minimise your exposure to air pollution.
+However, we all need to play our part – while some types of burning may be legal, they still cause pollution and put heavy particles into the air which damage our health.
 Please consider the impact you may have on air quality before purchasing a stove or having a bonfire.

 We are a smoke control area

-The whole of Lambeth is a smoke control area, as designated by the Clean Air Act 1993.
-It is illegal to emit smoke from chimneys in a smoke control area, unless you are burning an authorised fuel, or using exempt appliances.
-You could face a fine of up to £1000 if you break the law.
-For more information, read Defra’s Smoke Control Area Guide.
+As designated by the Clean Air Act 1993, the whole of Lambeth is a smoke control area.
+It is illegal to emit smoke from chimneys in a smoke control area, unless you are using exempt appliances or burning an authorised fuel.
+You could face a fine of up to £1,000 if you break the law.
+For more information, read the Department for Environment, Food & Rural Affairs' (DEFRA) guide.

-There are no laws against bonfires, but you need to follow the rules of bonfires, to minimise nuisance.
-Be considerate towards your neighbours when lighting bonfires and BBQs and make sure not to cause a smoke nuisance.
-If a neighbour’s bonfire is causing a nuisance, you can report it on the Lambeth website - Report anti-social behaviour form.
+There are no laws against bonfires but to minimise nuisance, follow the rules of bonfires.
+Be considerate towards your neighbours when lighting bonfires and barbecues and make sure not to cause a smoke nuisance.
+If a neighbour’s bonfire is causing a nuisance, you can report it via our anti-social behaviour form.

-You cannot dispose of household waste or garden waste by burning it, as this will cause pollution and harm people’s health.
+You can't dispose of household waste or garden waste by burning it, as this will cause pollution and harm people’s health.
 Instead, you can recycle it or compost it.
-Find out how to dispose of garden waste and how to recycle in Lambeth.